-Figure 7.8: Nongeneric configuration: estimations of thirteen free agents converge to their true positions ( $\times$ : initial estimation; $\circ$ : final estimation)
+Figure 7.8: Non-generic configuration: estimations of thirteen free agents converge to their true positions (\times : initial estimation; \circ : final estimation)

-Figure 7.9: Nongeneric configuration: estimation error of fifteen networked agents asymptotically converges to zero Part V Spanning Multi-Tree Digraphs: Affine Formation and Localization This part introduces distributed affine formation control and localization in arbitrary-dimensional space.
-The necessary graphical condition for solving these two problems in d-dimensions ( $d \ge 2$ ) is that digraphs contain a spanning (d+1)-tree.
+Figure 7.9: Non-generic configuration: estimation error of fifteen networked agents asymptotically converges to zero Part V Spanning Multi-Tree Digraphs: Affine Formation and Localization This part introduces distributed affine formation control and distributed localization in arbitrarydimensional space.
+The necessary graphical condition for solving these two problems in d-dimensions $(d \ge 2)$ is that digraphs contain a spanning (d+1)-tree.
 The type of Laplacian matrices involved in these two problems is the signed Laplacian matrices.
-For agent dynamics, linear time-invariant first-order systems are considered, with continuous-time for affine formation control while discrete-time for localization.
-Affine Formation in Arbitrary Dimensional Space In this chapter, we study a formation control problem of multi-agent systems in arbitrary dimensional space.
+For agent dynamics, linear time-invariant firstorder systems are considered, with continuous-time for affine formation control while discrete-time for localization.
+CHAPTER 8 Affine Formation in Arbitrary Dimensional Space In this chapter, we study a formation control problem of multi-agent systems in arbitrary dimensional space.
 In Chapter 6 we introduced a similar formation control problem in 2D, which is applicable to teams of autonomous robots and mobile sensors moving on a plane.
 However, applications such as formation flying of unmanned aerial vehicles and ocean data retrieval of autonomous underwater vehicles, 3D formation control methods are needed.
 This chapter introduces a new formation control problem called affine formation control, which includes Chapter 6's 2D similar formation control as a special case.
-Specifically, in a $d \geq 2$ dimensional space, a network of agents is required to form a geometric shape, which can be obtained from a prescribed desired shape via translation, rotation, and dimension-wise scaling.
+Specifically, in a $d (\geq 2)$ dimensional space, a network of agents is required to form a geometric shape, which can be obtained from a prescribed desired shape via translation, rotation, and dimension-wise scaling.
 The dimension-wise scaling means that scaling factors along each dimension are possibly different.
-Precisely when all dimensional have identical scaling factors, affine formation control coincides with similar formation control.
+Precisely when all dimensions have identical scaling factors, affine formation control coincides with similar formation control.
 The solution for similar formation control in Chapter 6 was based on complex Laplacian, which is however restricted to 2D only.
-To solve affine formation control in arbitrary dimensions, we introduce the third type of graph Laplacian: $signed\ Laplacian$ .
-Modeling the interacting agents by digraphs, we show that a necessary graphical condition to achieve affine formation in a $d \geq 2$ dimensional space is that the digraph contains a $spanning\ (d+1)$ -tree, namely there exists (at least) d+1 agents that can reach all the other agents through independent paths.
-These d+1 root agents play the role of leaders, which determine the translation, rotation, and dimension-wise scaling offsets from the prescribed shape.
-Under this graphical condition, we present a distributed algorithm for the agents to achieve affine formations.
-8.1 Problem Statement Consider a network of n > 1 agents in $d \geq 2$ dimensional space.
-Each agent $i \in [1, n]$ has a state variable $x_i(t) \in \mathbb{R}^d$ , which is a d-dimensional real vector and denotes the position of agent i in the d-dimensional space at time t.
+To solve affine formation control in arbitrary dimensions, we introduce the third type of graph Laplacian: signed Laplacian.
+Modeling the interacting agents by digraphs, we show that a necessary graphical condition to achieve affine formation in a $d (\geq 2)$ dimensional space is that the digraph contains a spanning (d + 1)-tree, namely there exists (at least) d + 1 agents that can reach all the other agents through independent paths.
+These d + 1root agents play the role of leaders, which determine the translation, rotation, and dimension-wise scaling offsets from the prescribed shape.
+Under this graphical condition, we present a distributed algorithm for the agents to achieve affine formations in arbitrary dimensions.
+8.1 Problem Statement Consider a network of $n \ (> 1)$ agents in a $d \ (\ge 2)$ dimensional space.
+Each agent $i \ (\in [1, n])$ has a state variable $x_i(t) \in \mathbb{R}^d$, which is a d-dimensional real vector and denotes the position of agent i in the d-dimensional space at time t.
 The time $t \ge 0$ is a (nonnegative) real number and denotes the continuous time.
-The motion of each agent is governed by the following: $$\dot{x}i = u_i, \quad i \in [1, n] \tag{8.1}$$ where $u_i(t) \in \mathbb{R}^d$ is the d-dimensional control input.
+The motion of each agent is governed by the following ordinary differential equation: $$\dot{x}i = u_i, \quad i \in [1, n] \tag{8.1}$$ where $u_i(t) \in \mathbb{R}^d$ is the d-dimensional control input.